A Shoelace for the Wedding

 Julia and I met in the middle of the pandemic.
 Over Easter, we both spent time at home with our parents.
 Jena, where Julia was studying at the time, and Greifswald, where I was working at KATAPULT, are hundreds of kilometers apart.
 However, chance reduced the distance between us to just under seven kilometers.
 As fate would have it, we never met during our childhood.

-The advance of trust we felt from the familiarity of sharing a home region made it easier for us to swipe right on Bumble.
+Because we shared a home region, we gave each other the benefit of the doubt, which made it easier to swipe right on Bumble.
 After some anxiety about whether Julia would accept our match, we exchanged a few messages and agreed to an expectation-free date: a walk.
 On the first walk and all those that followed in the weeks that followed, we explored the natural areas between our home villages.
 They were just “walks.”
 But maybe they were secretly dates.

 As we got to know each other and tested our mutual compatibility through discussions about general attitudes toward life, the topic of marriage eventually came up.
 We both had an unbiased attitude.
 From an aesthetic point of view, a wedding can be beautiful and simultaneously romantically idealized.
-We agreed that we didn't want to face any potential societal expectation pressure.
+We agreed that we didn’t want to bow to any potential social pressure to conform.
 We would only get married if we both felt the same way.

 That’s why there wasn’t one single proposal.
 We kept exchanging ideas until the desire to make them a reality became irresistible.